geodynamics/aspect/contrib/python/README.md

 Python contributions for ASPECT
 ==============================

-This folder contains some useful routines to read files with Python, using the numpy and pandas packages.
+This folder contains python function that ASPECT users can find useful.

+Python packages needed:
+- numpy
+- io
+- os
+- subprocess
+- sys
+- pandas
+- xmltodict
+- requests
+- matplotlib
+- pyvista

 To install Python with anaconda: https://www.anaconda.com/distribution/

-To create a new environment with numpy, pandas and matplotlib:
+To create a new environment with required packages using conda:
->> conda create --name py36 python=3.6 numpy matplotlib pandas
+>> conda create --name <env_name> <python=version> <package1> <package2> ...

 To use the jupyter notebook, you will need to install it in your conda environment:
 >> conda install jupyter